Reducing the conjugacy problem for relatively hyperbolic automorphisms to peripheral components: The main result

-\begin{lem} There is an algorithm that, given a resolving Dehn filling, terminates and produces a proof that it is resolving.
+\begin{lem} If all small subgroups of the fibres of the peripheral subgroups of $G_w$ are finitely generated, then there is an algorithm that, given a resolving Dehn filling of $G_w$, terminates and produces a proof that it is resolving.
 Moreover, for all $m_0$, there are resolving Dehn fillings of $G_w$ obtained by a choice of $m$ larger than $m_0$. \end{lem}

-\begin{proof} The Dehn filling theorem guaranties that, for sufficiently deep Dehn fillings, the quotient is hyperbolic relative to virtually cyclic subgroups, hence word-hyperbolic, and the peripheral quotients inject.
+\begin{proof} By the Dehn filling theorem, for sufficiently deep Dehn fillings, the quotient is hyperbolic relative to virtually cyclic subgroups, hence word-hyperbolic, and the peripheral quotients inject.
 By \cite[Lemma 2.12]{D_MSJ}, sufficiently deep Dehn fillings satisfy the $\alpha$-certification property.

 Let us argue that they are rigid.
 For that we will show that they have no peripheral splitting (i.e. no splitting relative to the peripheral structure $\calP(w) \cup \calE_{\calZ}(w)$, over some parabolic subgroups), and no splitting relative to their parabolic peripheral structure, over a maximal cyclic subgroup.
-We need a short digression in order to use Groves and Manning's result: \cite[Theorem 1.8]{GM_DFandES}.
-A small subgroup of $G_w$ is a subgroup that does not contain any non-abelian free subgroup.
-Given the structure of $G_w$ as a semidirect product, any small subgroup has to intersect the fiber as a cyclic or trivial group.
-Therefore, it is finitely generated, since it is cyclic-by-cyclic.
+We need a short digression in order to use Groves and Manning's result \cite[Theorem 1.8]{GM_DFandES}.
+Any small subgroup $U$ of $G_w$ has to intersect the fibre as a small group, hence in the peripheral structure.
+By assumption, this intersection is finitely generated.
+Therefore, $U$ is finitely generated, since it is (f.g. small)-by-cyclic.
 Also, the group $G_w$, as a semidirect product of a finitely generated group with $\mathbb{Z}$, is one-ended.
 We can therefore use \cite[Theorem 1.8]{GM_DFandES} to conclude that sufficiently deep Dehn fillings have no peripheral splittings, for the peripheral structure $\calP(w) \cup \calE_{\calZ}(w)$.
-Finally, in order to check that they don't have splittings relative to the peripheral structure $\calP(w) \cup \calE_{\calZ}(w)$ over a maximal cyclic subgroup, we invoke \cite{DG_Duke}: if a sequence of such Dehn fillings all had such a splitting, considering a diagonal sequence of Dehn twists over these splittings, one gets a contradiction to \cite[Corollary 5.10 (of Propositino 5.8)]{DG_Duke}, applied to $G'=G=G_w$.
+Finally, in order to check that they don't have splittings relative to the peripheral structure $\calP(w) \cup \calE_{\calZ}(w)$ over a maximal cyclic subgroup, we invoke \cite{DG_Duke}: if a sequence of such Dehn fillings all had such a splitting, considering a diagonal sequence of Dehn twists over these splittings, one gets a contradiction to \cite[Corollary 5.10 (of Proposition 5.8)]{DG_Duke}, applied to $G'=G=G_w$.
+Therefore, sufficiently deep Dehn fillings of $G_w$ are rigid.